The Five (TV series)

-The Five also known as Harlan Coben's The Five, is a British mystery thriller miniseries created by crime author Harlan Coben and written primarily by Danny Brocklehurst.
+The Five (also known as Harlan Coben's The Five) is a British mystery thriller miniseries created by crime author Harlan Coben and written by Danny Brocklehurst, Mick Ford, Dan Sefton, and John Jackson.
 Tom Cullen, O. T. Fagbenle, Lee Ingleby and Sarah Solemani star as childhood friends Mark, Danny, Slade, and Pru, who are reunited when DNA evidence left at a murder scene is revealed to be from Mark's younger brother Jesse, who disappeared twenty years earlier.
 The series first broadcast on 15 April 2016 on Sky1 and consists of ten episodes, with two episodes broadcast each week consecutively.
 Set in the fictional town of Westbridge, the series was filmed in Liverpool, Wirral, Runcorn and surrounding areas including Frodsham.

 Plot

 In 1995, four young school friends, Mark, Danny, Slade and Pru are left traumatized after Mark's five-year-old brother Jesse disappears after playing in the park with them.
 No trace of Jesse has ever been found.
 Serial killer Jakob Marosi, who had been charged with five other murders, claimed that he killed Jesse.
 Jesse's parents, Julie and Alan, had given up all hope of ever finding the boy alive.

 Twenty years on, Danny Kenwood is a Detective Sergeant working for Westbridge Police.
 When he attends the scene of a murder, he finds prostitute Annie Green, who has been brutally attacked with a hammer.
 A forensic analysis of DNA evidence from the crime scene provides a match for Jesse's DNA.
 An intricate web of trials and tribulations begins to unfold as the four childhood friends re-unite in the hope of finding Jesse alive.